Reference and background checks

-- Once the candidate has signed and returned the appropriate release/consent forms, complete the Background Check Request Form.
-A standard check or a standard check without employment is the minimum requirement.
+- Once the candidate has signed and returned the appropriate release/consent forms, a standard check or a standard check without employment is the minimum requirement.
 When selecting this package, the hiring department is responsible for verifying seven years of employment history.
 This option is required for all regular full- and part-time hires.
 Additionally, faculty must require the standard package that includes a credentials check and employment check or they can select the standard package that includes a credential check without employment.

 - You will receive results within three to five business days.
 Depending on the complexity, such as the number of counties and/or employers that must be investigated, response times may vary.
 Requests that include investigations in foreign countries can take considerably longer.